-A polygon results from a polygon Begin/End object, a triangle resulting from a triangle strip, triangle fan, or series of separate triangles, or a quadrilateral arising from a quadrilateral strip, series of separate quadrilaterals, or a Rect command.
+A polygon results from a triangle arising from a triangle strip, triangle fan, or series of separate triangles, a polygon Begin/End object, or a quadrilateral arising from a quadrilateral strip, series of separate quadrilaterals, or Rect command.
 Like points and line segments, polygon rasterization is controlled by several variables.
 Polygon antialiasing is controlled with Enable and Disable with the symbolic constant POLYGON_SMOOTH.
 The analog to line segment stippling for polygons is polygon stippling, described below.